flutter/website/flutter-for-ios.md

 In Flutter you use an `AnimationController` which is an `Animation<double>` that can pause, seek, stop and reverse the animation.
-It requires a `Ticker` which signals when vsync happens and produces a linear interpolation between 0 and 1 on each frame while it's running.You then create one or more `Animation`s and attach them to the controller.
+It requires a `Ticker` which signals when vsync happens and produces a linear interpolation between 0 and 1 on each frame while it's running.
+You then create one or more `Animation`s and attach them to the controller.

 For example, you could have a `CurvedAnimation` to have an animation which